Christian-Offen/multisymplectic/README.md

 The script in each subfolder are independent of the scripts in other subfolders.
 For detailed information on how to run the scripts refer to the README.md files in the subfolders.

-To cite this work, please cite the zenodo doi of most current release.
+To cite this work, please cite the zenodo doi of the most current release and the corresponding publication (once it is available).
+For this, see https://orcid.org/0000-0002-5940-8057 or https://arxiv.org/search/?query=Offen%2C+Christian&searchtype=author.